fashberg/WThermostatBeca/README.md

 ### External Temperature Sensor
-You can connect one external NTC temperature sensor (type 10K, 3950) to BHT-002 thermostates, for GB-Model it's included.
+You can connect one external NTC temperature sensor (type 10K, 3950) to BHT-002 thermostats, for GB-Model it's included.
 In settings menu of MCU (option 4) you can switch between internal (IN), external (OU) and All (AL).
 * IN-Mode: MCU reports only temperature of internal sensor and uses it for thermostat room-temperature.
 Value "floorTemperature" shows 0.00, or last measured value of OU- or AL-Mode (even after restart or re-powering).
 * OU-Mode: MCU reports only temperature of external sensor and uses it for thermostat room-temperatur.
 Values "temperature" and "floorTemperature" are the same (external sensor).
 * AL-Mode: MCU reports both temperatures, uses internal sensor for room-temperature and external sensor for maximum floor temperature overheating protection.
 Values "temperature" and "floorTemperature" are both valid.
   * Hint: Long pressing the most right button for 5 seconds (while device switched on) the displays shows external temperature.

+## Hardware Installation
+ * see <a href="Installation.md">Installation.md</a>

 ## Download binaries
 Pre-built binaries can be downloaded at <a href="https://github.com/fashberg/WThermostatBeca/releases">releases-page</a>.

-## Hardware Installation
- * see <a href="Installation.md">Installation.md</a>

 ## Software Installation
 You can install the firmware either
 * by using tuya-convert - no Hardware Modifications necessary
 * by soldering cables to the ESP-Modules using an ESP/Arduino-Programmer (3,3 Volt TTL)
+* by using OTA Upgrade on tasmota or other OpenSource ESP Firmware

 Yoube video of converting to 1.14-fas with tuya-convert: https://youtu.be/fqfghJqnK_8